 A В C D F

+AP/IB 5 4 3 1 0

 Honors (Q) 4.5 3.5 2.5 1 0

-Regular 4 3 2 1 0
+Regular4 3 2 1 0

-\Class Rank: Class rank will be computed based on all courses taken for high school credit through the first semester of the 12th grade year.
+Class Rank: Class rank will be computed based on all courses taken for high school credit through the first semester of the 12th grade year.

-\Honors Status: Students must earn the following cumulative weighted grade point averages (not rounded) to qualify for honors status.
+Honors Status: Students must earn the following cumulative weighted grade point averages (not rounded) to qualify for honors status.
 High School seniors who become eligible for an honors status during the second semester of their senior year shall have their seals mailed to them.

-Summa cum laude GPA greater than 4.0
+Summa cum laude

-Magna cum laude GPA greater than 3.8 but less
+Magna cum laude

+GPA greater than 4.0

-than or equal to 4.0
+GPA greater than 3.8 but less than or equal to 4.0

+Cum laude

-Cum laude GPA greater than or equal to 3.5
+GPA greater than or equal to 3.5

 but less than or equal to 3.8

+With Distinction

-With Distinction GPA greater than or equal to
+GPA greater than or equal to 3.8

-3.25 but less than 3.5
+GPA greater than or equal to 3.25 but less than 3.5

-\Valedictorian and Salutatorian Identification: Each high school will identify a Valedictorian and Salutatorian based on class rank (see policy 5.15 (7) (a)) and students who qualify for summa cum laude, magna cum laude or cum laude status based upon the cumulative weighted grade point average as determined within this policy.
+Valedictorian and Salutatorian Identification: Each high school will identify a Valedictorian and Salutatorian based on class rank (see policy 5.15 (7) (a)) and students who qualify for summa cum laude, magna cum laude or cum laude status based upon the cumulative weighted grade point average as determined within this policy.
 For the purpose of determining the Valedictorian and Salutatorian a graduation 12th grader may drop high school credit courses taken in middle school or outside the regular school day in grades 9-12 from the calculation if the courses are not needed for graduation.
 Such selection does not provide that the students will address the graduating class.
 The choice of graduation speaker shall be made at the discretion of the principal.
 Students graduating with 18 credits in the accelerated graduation option are not eligible for Valedictorian or Salutatorian.
 Also, students enrolling in any specialty program with special program requirements may not have room in their schedule to guarantee enough quality point electives to qualify for Valedictorian or Salutatorian status.